mellotanica/uARM/README.txt

 To make the terminal window show up click on "Terminals" button and choose the desired terminal, you can also press Alt+[n] where n is the number of the desired terminal.

+###### NOTES #######

+If you are going to install Emdebian toolchain be aware that the last working version of the toolchain released is based on Debian Squeeze, so if you are running a newer version you need to add squeeze's main/contrib/non-free repository to your sources list in addition to emdebian's one.